Tutorial on Saving Tapes

 Archiving 9845 Software

 At hpmuseum.net the first method is used, mainly because there is no way to produce 1:1 images from the original software tapes.
-Instead, the tape content first was copied to a 9845A floppy disk drive, which is then swapped to a 9826 workstation, where the files are transferred to 5.25" floppies.
+Instead, the tape content first was copied to a 9895A floppy disk drive, which is then swapped to a 9826 workstation, where the files are transferred to 5.25" floppies.
 The 5.25" floppies are then moved into a standard PC floppy drive and archived with the Teledisk program.
 The guys from hpmuseum.net did a quite good job and archived in this way many of HPs standard software packages.
 The main problem is, that you need a PC with Teledisk, plus 9826 or 9836, plus 9895A in order to restore the files, and due to limitations of the 9826 operating system not all types of files may be archived and reconstructed in this way.

 I suggest using the other approach, i.e. to save whole media content.
 The main advantage is that floppies, tapes etc. may become completely reconstructed, including all file system information.
 The drawback is that you need an additional tool to extract individual files from the image.
-However, there are a couple of tools which can be used to handle the image format I am using, especially the HPDrive program to emulate a HP-IB mass storage on PC while using an image file as disc storage, and the HPDir utility to extract files from or add files to images.
+However, there are a couple of tools which can be used to handle the image format I am using, especially the HPDrive program to emulate an HP-IB mass storage on PC while using an image file as disk storage, and the HPDir utility to extract files from or to add files to images.

 The format I've chosen for image files is absolute generic.
 It is just a 1:1 reproduction of the mass storage physical records without any extra information.
-For floppy discs this covers the complete sector content in ascending order including the system sectors, for tapes the complete data content of both tracks, again including the system records.
+For floppy disks this covers the complete sector content in ascending order including the system sectors, for tapes the complete data content of both tracks, again including the system records.
 I gave them the file extension .hpi, which stands just for 'HP Image File'.
 There are even plugins provided for the well-known Total Commander for this type of archive/filesystem.
-Since the image format itself is completely system or device independent, LIF discs or tapes can be archived as well as any other vintage disc or tape content.
+Since the image format itself is completely system or device independent, LIF disks or tapes can be archived as well as any other vintage disk or tape content.
 HPDrive plays just the role of the drive hardware and firmware, the media is completely emulated with the image file.

-There's a conversion utility provided to translate the Teledisk images from hpmuseum.net into the .hpi image format (see the Software Packages section), and I'll make those translations available for download from this site in the near future.
+There's a conversion utility provided to translate the Teledisk images from hpmuseum.net into the .hpi image format (see the Software Packages section), and I plan to make those translations available for download from this site in the near future.
 However be aware that some of the original tape files are missing, and some double-sided media have been recorded with Teledisk in single-side mode (e.g. the 9845A Computer Games), which makes them unusable.

 I just started to read out the tapes by myself, so there are also a few packages available for download which are true images from the original media.
 It is planned to save some more in the near future, and actually I hope there are also others who will submit what they saved using the utilities provided here.